How Other Children Are Affected by PPD

 Many parents are concerned about how their children will react when their family welcomes a new baby.
-But for parents suffering from postpartum depression, there are a new set of concerns involved regarding their other children.
+But parents suffering from postpartum depression have a new set of concerns regarding their other children.

-Even if a child is still in toddler age, postpartum depression can affect them too.
-Children can absolutely sense a change in family dynamic, feel any tension between their parents or be aware of their mother’s symptoms.
+Even if a child is still at toddler age, postpartum depression can affect them too.
+Children can sense a change in a family dynamic.
+They can feel tension between their parents or be aware of their mother’s symptoms.

 Here’s a look at some of the common problems other children face when their parents are dealing with postpartum depression.

-Certainly, children of any age may be confused as to why their mother is acting differently.
-It may be difficult for them to understand or accept that their parent is facing a health challenge.
-Being confused also builds isolation and feelings of possible anxiety or guilt as children feel helpless when it comes to .understanding their mother’s suffering, it builds anxiety and guilt within them.
+Children of any age may be confused about why their parents behave differently.
+It may be difficult for them to understand or accept that their mother is facing a health challenge.
+When children are confused about their mother’s suffering, it builds anxiety and guilt within them.

-It can also be expected that many children, no matter the age, may suffer some anxiety, worry or fears regarding their mother’s symptoms and her overall health.
-Though children may not express it, it’s important for parents and other family members to be sensitive to any signs of anxiety their other children are facing.
+It can also be expected that many children, no matter the age, may suffer from anxiety, worry or fears regarding their mother’s symptoms and her overall health.
+Though children may not express it, parents and other family members need to be sensitive to any signs of anxiety their other children are facing.

-Often, children will naturally take on feelings of guilt when their parents exhibit behaviors they aren’t used to.
-As part of being confused about what is happening, they may also blame themselves and feel as though it is somehow their fault that their mother is suffering.
+Children will often feel guilt when their parents exhibit behaviors they aren’t used to.
+They may also blame themselves and feel as though it is somehow their fault that their mother is suffering.

 How to Support Other Children

-While it’s important to support other children during this time, it’s also equally as important not to keep them in the dark.
-If they are old enough to observe symptoms then they are old enough to understand at a certain level.
+While it is important to support other children during this time, it is also equally as important not to keep them in the dark.
+If they are old enough to observe symptoms, they are old enough to understand at a certain level.

 Gently but confidently explain to your other children that their mother is struggling with a medical condition.
 Let them know that she is receiving treatment and that she will get better.
-Reassuring them that she is in recovery and that it will eventually heal is vital in ensuring that children do not take on anxiety of their own.
+Reassuring them that she is in recovery and that it will eventually heal is vital in ensuring that children do not take on their own anxiety.

 Here are some other ways to help support children whose parents are affected by postpartum depression:

 If children are school-aged, it may be necessary to inform teachers of their mother’s condition.
-Because some children may display different characteristics and behaviors, communication with teachers can help them to support your children as well.
+Because some children may display different characteristics and behaviors, communication with teachers can also help them support your children.